iouring-engineering/openapi-merge/packages/openapi-merge-cli/README.md

 * `description.title.value`: An optional string that lets you specify a custom section title for this input's description when it is merged together in the output OpenAPI file's `info.description` section
 * `description.title.headingLevel`: The integer heading level for the title, `1` to `6`.
 The default is `1`.
 * `servers`: Additional config for servers if we have more micro services and if we have separate server config, here exact server configs should be followed as per the OpenApi specification.
+* `info.title`: Title to show on the Info section of specification, if we want to show some different title when we have more micro services.
-* `title`: Title to show on the Info section of specification, if we want to show some different title when we have more micro services.
+* `info.description`: Title to show on the Info section of specification, if we want to show some different title when we have more micro services.
-* `description`: Title to show on the Info section of specification, if we want to show some different title when we have more micro services.
+* `info.version`: Title to show on the Info section of specification, if we want to show some different title when we have more micro services.

 result.yaml